hernantz/blog/content/socialism-works-but-doesnt-scale.md

 ## Socialism doesn't scale

-This way of relating with family, neighbours, friends and acquaintances, most of the time through rules that are written nowhere, but are a cultural legacy of shared responsibility, has it's limits.
+This way of relating with family, neighbours, [friends and acquaintances][1], most of the time through rules that are written nowhere, but are a cultural legacy of shared responsibility, has it's limits.